 How To Pack Boxes for Moving

-1. Start With the Right Tools.
+1. Start With the Right Packing Supplies

 Boxes, newspaper/packing paper, packing tape, and a marker.
 These are the obvious tools to have on hand.
 But there are a few other supplies to add to your toolkit:

-• Box opener (in case you need to pop open a box you’ve sealed because you need an item you already packed)
+- Box opener (in case you need to pop open a box you’ve sealed because you need an item you already packed)

-• Bubble cushioning roll (to protect artwork and delicate breakables)
+- Bubble cushioning roll (to protect artwork and delicate breakables)

-• Dust rag (to get rid of dust on your books or knick-knacks before you box them)
+- Dust rag (to get rid of dust on your books or knick-knacks before you box them)

-• Zipper storage bags (for miscellaneous “junk drawer” things like pens and buttons, as well as the hardware from disassembled furniture)
+- Zipper storage bags (for miscellaneous “junk drawer” things like pens and buttons, as well as the hardware from disassembled furniture)

-If you keep all of these items together in a shopping bag — especially that marker and the best packing tape for moving boxes — you and your family can move it room to room as you work together to pack, ensuring they won’t get lost in the chaos.
+If you keep all of these items together in a shopping bag — especially that marker and the best packing tape for moving boxes — you and your family can move them room to room as you work together to pack, ensuring they won’t get lost in the chaos.

-2. Choose Your Moving Boxes Wisely.
+2. Choose Your Moving Boxes Wisely

-When thinking about how to pack boxes for moving, picking the right boxes is an important step.
-Moving can come with all sorts of hidden costs, but you can take steps to make sure boxes aren’t one of them.
 If you don’t have any boxes from your last move (or they’re old and starting to get wimpy), you’re welcome to look around for free boxes.
-If you have to go with used boxes, though, visiting local businesses that stay far away from food and beverages will be your best bet.
-Grocery stores, restaurants, and liquor stores can attract insects like cockroaches and mites inside their boxes.
-Check out neighborhood sites like Nextdoor or Facebook Marketplace, instead, for folks trying to unload their recently used moving boxes and packing materials.
+Call around to liquor stores or grocery stores for their leftover boxes.
+Or check out neighborhood sites like Nextdoor or Facebook Marketplace for anyone trying to unload their recently used moving boxes and packing materials.
 Just be sure to inspect them carefully, as you don’t want to move with any bugs from these either.

 Your best bet?
 If you have the budget, purchase moving boxes from a local moving company or hardware store — they can help you identify the size and quantity of boxes you’ll need.
 If you purchase the right number of small, medium, and wardrobe boxes, you’ll have more of a plan and waste less time trying to figure out how to make your belongings fit in random boxes.
-Don’t forget to dig out any appliance or electronic boxes you’ve saved, too.
-There’s nothing better than custom-built original packaging!

 Need some help deciding the best boxes for moving?
 Check out our list of the best moving boxes — including options for those hard-to-pack items, like guitar boxes, poster tubes, and even bike boxes.
 When figuring out how to pack moving boxes, sometimes the most crucial step for specialty items like these is simply making sure you have the best box.